X-lab-3D/swifttcr/README.md

 Link to the paper: [SwiftTCR](https://www.biorxiv.org/content/10.1101/2024.05.27.596020v2.full)

 ## Features
-- Predict binding interactions between TCRs and peptide-MHC.
-- User-friendly command-line interface.
+- Fast and optimized rigid-body docking of TCR-pMHC complexes
 - Efficient clustering algorithms for data analysis.
 - With 12 CPU cores it takes around 200 seconds.